Artshelfdocs

 Hard boundary

 The purge plan is always separate from the cleanup plan and separately reviewed.
+UI purge bundles are also separate approvals over exact selected trash targets.
 Physical deletion never happens as a side effect of cleanup.

 Preview, then purge